 The Containment layer is like the ozone level of this miniature ecosystem.
 This zone is a critical part of the enclosure and keeps our ants from escaping the formicarium.
-The traditional ways of doing this would be to use nontoxic deterrents like petroleum jelly, talcum powder, or PTFE.
+The traditional way of doing this would be to use nontoxic deterrents like petroleum jelly, talcum powder, or PTFE.

 Setting up an ant farm is a straightforward process that doesn’t require a lot of materials.
 Depending on the specific type of formicarium you desire to build, it will either be a simple two-step container with soil… Or a complex paludarium with filtration.
 The next section will cover a few examples of ant vivariums you can build for any number of ant colonies.

 Different Types Of Formicaria

 Have you ever heard the expression “There is more than one way to house an ant?”
-Probably not… But the statement does still applies!
+Probably not… But the statement still applies!
 Think about the reasons for starting a formicarium before deciding on the type of setup to go for.

 Terrarium Style Ant Farm

 A terrarium-style ant farm is designed in a more traditional sense of a vivarium.
 You would fill a container with the substrate and add foliage or decoration.
 Any type of enclosure normally used to house animals would be adequate.
 These types of formicaria are very aesthetically pleasing and offer ants

 Even though the nesting layer won’t be as revealing for observational purposes, the dark unveiled spots will provide security and influence less stress on your ant colony.
 They will appreciate the privacy and thrive as a community.
 This type of formicarium is ideal if you want to house a queen.